Marianne Skerrett

 Marianne Skerrett (20 June 1793 – 29 July 1887) was a British courtier.
 She was a Dresser (lady's maid) to Queen Victoria between 1837 and 1862.

 Biography

 She was born in London to Walter Frye Skerrett and Albinia Mathias Skerrett.
 She was employed by the queen after her accession to the throne in 1837.
-She was the Principal Dresser and, as such, overranked and supervised the Second and Third Dresser and the Wardrobe Maids, all part of the Department of the Mistress of the Robes.
+She was the Principal Dresser and, as such, outranked and supervised the Second and Third Dresser and the Wardrobe Maids, all part of the Department of the Mistress of the Robes.